Anse Chastanet

 This is what you want St Lucia to be like - bright, jazzy rooms, magnificent views, the scent of spice, overhanging leaves the size of dinner plates, occasional raindrops hammering on your balcony like a steel band.

-Top of the range (and the hill) are the treehouse-like Premium and Hillside Deluxe rooms.
-Painted in rubber-duck colours, each has something fun and quirky about it - a flamboyant tree poking up through the terrace, a balcony built around a red gommier tree, risque art on the walls, or a missing wall.
-Each is different but you can expect wooden trellises dividing a comfy living area from your bedroom, tropical hardwood floors, and flower-filled shower bathrooms big enough to really wallow in.
+Top of the hill are the treehouse-like Premium and Hillside Deluxe rooms.
+Each one is different and has something fun and quirky about it - a tree poking up through the terrace, risque art on the walls, or a missing wall.
+Expect wooden trellises dividing a comfy living area from your bedroom, tropical hardwood floors, and flower-filled shower bathrooms big enough to really wallow in.
 Note you'll need plenty of insect repellent here (and bite relief for if it fails) though there are mosquito nets.

-Lower down the hill are octagonal, whitewashed cottages that look like they’ve come gift-wrapped in wraparound balconies and blossoming vines.
+Lower down the hill are octagonal, whitewashed cottages with wraparound balconies and blossoming vines.
 In these, the bright Standard rooms have garden views while Superiors, which are a little larger, usually have views of the Pitons and the ocean.
 We absolutely loved their simple charm, emphasised by the naïve art on the walls and the pretty hand-painted ceilings and friezes.
 And we loved the fact there was no TV - it felt like pure escapism.

 At the water’s edge are the large, airy Beachside Deluxe rooms.
 These are the most conventional: built in a 2-storey block, you’ll find louvred doors to throw open onto a private patio, and air-conditioning for cold air enthusiasts.